enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 14 - Brain Connectivity.md

 What are the differences in effect between the Xphysio model and the Xpsychological model.

 bold signal and compute it
-then they deconvolve the interactions and reconv
+then they deconvolve the interactions in the neural level and reconvolve that